geoshit888/GEOL0069-Landslide-Detection/README.md

 ## Getting Started

-## Requirements

-This notebook was designed for:

-- Google Colab
-- Python 3
-- Google Earth Engine
-- geemap
-- matplotlib
-- numpy
-- pandas

----

-## Running the Notebook

-### 1. Download the notebook
+**Requirements**

+**Running the Notebook**

-Download the `.ipynb` notebook from this repository.
+1. Download the .ipynb notebook from this repository.

-### 2. Open in Google Colab

-Upload the notebook to Google Colab or run locally using Jupyter Notebook.
+2. Upload the notebook to Google Colab or run locally using Jupyter Notebook.

-### 3. Authenticate Google Earth Engine
+3. Authenticate Google Earth Engine

-The notebook will prompt you to authenticate your Google Earth Engine account.

-### 4. Run all cells
+5. Run all cells

 The workflow will: